 - Do not use tables to define areas on your page.
 Use tables only to present collected data.

-- Use caution when you introduce multiple icons.
-Ensure that the icons are labeled properly and can receive focus from the keyboard.
+- Use caution when introducing multiple icons.
+Ensure that the icons are properly labeled and can receive focus from the keyboard.

 - Do not wrap text in images.